 Project Number: 2020-1-HR01-KA227-SCH-094792

-Duration of project: May 2021 – May 2023
+Duration of Project: May 2021 – May 2023

-Project languages: The project’s outputs will be available in English, Italian, Romanian, Turkish, Bulgarian and Croatian.
+Project Languages: The project’s outputs will be available in English, Italian, Romanian, Turkish, Bulgarian and Croatian.

 The project has brought together 8 partners from 6 different countries and employed 12 ESL teachers.
-This multicultural and diverse cross-sectoral cooperation includes a theatre company, a directorate, a university, two NGOs, an adult education center, and a foreign language school.
+This multicultural and diverse cross-sectoral cooperation includes a theatre company, a directorate, a university, two NGOs, an adult education centre, and a foreign language school.

-The latest surveys on the accomplishments of English language learners as well as a comparative analysis of languages in education and training across the EU have revealed that “most Member States face challenges in ensuring appropriate learning outcomes in the field of languages” as stated in the document mentioned above.
+The latest surveys on the accomplishments of English language learners, as well as a comparative analysis of languages in education and training across the EU, have revealed that “most Member States face challenges in ensuring appropriate learning outcomes in the field of languages”, as stated in the document mentioned above.
 This indicates the necessity to bring a change into the curricula and provide an innovative tool that will be directed at improving English language speaking skills.
 We believe that bringing drama-based activities into the classrooms across Europe will increase the level of students’ motivation, interest, and engagement, and most importantly, facilitate their learning process as well as improve their speaking skills.

-For more information on the implementation of drama-based activities in English language education visit the ACT project website.
+For more information on the implementation of drama-based activities in English language education visit the ACT project website, and follow the project on Facebook and Instagram.

-ACT – Act Communicate Transcend Project funded by Erasmus+ approved by AMPEU Agencija za mobilnost i programe Europske unije will last from May 2021 until June 2023.
+ACT – Act Communicate Transcend Project funded by Erasmus+, approved by AMPEU Agencija za mobilnost i programe Europske unije, will last from May 2021 until June 2023.

-This publication [communication] reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained there in.
+This publication [communication] reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 LFLO